iizukanao/node-rtsp-rtmp-server/README.md

 #### RTSP

-RTSP stream is for VLC media player and a Android's VideoView.
+RTSP stream is for VLC media player or Android's VideoView.

-Open VLC media player and access the URL: rtsp://localhost:80/live
+RTSP URL: rtsp://localhost:80/live

+Note that the RTSP server runs on port 80 by default.

 #### RTMP

 RTMP stream is for Flash Player.
 Flowplayer and JW Player are both good free players.

-Set the RTMP URL to: rtmp://localhost/live/myStream
+RTMP URL: rtmp://localhost/live/myStream

 If you have rtmpdump installed, you can record the video with: